 To remedy this issue, we will provide those considering applying to Georgia Tech a full understanding of the following topics:

-• Georgia Tech’s Class of 2026 EA acceptance rate
+• Georgia Tech EA acceptance rate

-• Georgia Tech’s Class of 2026 acceptance rate
+• Georgia Tech out-of-state acceptance rate

 • SAT, ACT, and class rank of accepted Georgia Tech applicants